What Are C-Section Scar Pain And Complications?

 Overgrown scar tissue from a c-section can cause numbness, pain, and tightness in the lower abdomen.
 It can also be difficult to activate your abdominal muscles, leading to subsequent feelings of weakness or back pain.

-The Anatomy of C-Section Scars
+Anatomy Of C-Section Scars

 During a c-section, the doctor will make an incision low in your abdomen.
 They must cut through multiple layers of skin and fascia in order to reach the uterus and the baby.
 After delivery, the layers are stitched back together and you will have a linear scar just below your bikini line.